NoraArcher/OrderedArrayList/README.md

 ## Breakout room discussion:
 We discussed how to type into this README file.
-Two hashtags will be header 2, two asterisks around a phrase puts it in italics.
+Two hashtags will be header 2, two asterisks around a phrase puts it in italics, but 4 total is bold.
 *NoNullArrayList* seems just like *ArrayList* but you replace a *NullPointerException* with an *IllegalArgumentException*.
-We looked up **Comparable<T>** documentation because we weren't fully sure how we would be sorting and the method to use is *compareTo(T o)*
+We looked up *"Comparable<T>"* documentation because we weren't fully sure how we would be sorting and the method to use is *compareTo(T o)*

 ## Misconceptions:
 I at first had no idea what you meant by using *startingCapacity* in the constructor.